Sloup (Blansko District)

 Sloup is a market town in Blansko District in the South Moravian Region of the Czech Republic.
 It has about 1,000 inhabitants.

+Etymology

+The name literally means 'column' in Czech.
+The settlement was named after the nearby Hřebenáč rock formation, which has the shape of a column.

 Geography

 Sloup is located about 9 km northeast of Blansko and 24 km north of Brno.
 It lies in the Drahany Highlands.
 The highest point is the hill Bučí at 653 m above sea level.
 Sloup lies on the northern border of the Moravian Karst Protected Landscape Area.
-In the municipality is located part of the Sloupsko-šošůvské jeskyně Nature Reserve ("Sloup-Šošůvka Caves").
+In the municipality is located part of the Sloupsko-šošůvské jeskyně Nature Reserve ('Sloup-Šošůvka caves').

 History

 The first written mention of Sloup is from 1373.
 The estate often changed hands; the most notable owners were the Pernštejn family in the first half of the 16th century.
 At the end of the 16th century, Sloup became part of the Rájec estate, which lasted until the establishment of a separate municipality in 1848.

 In 1862, Sloup was promoted to a market town.